mjt-books/python-book/chapters/chapter-1.md

 print("JAX devices:", jax.devices())
 ```

 If these checks work, you’re in good shape for the rest of the book.
 If they don’t, note the error messages and driver/library versions—they will be the key clues when you (or your ops team) fix the environment.
 Later chapters will show more systematic environment recipes, but this quick setup checklist is enough to confirm that Python can see the hardware you plan to use.
+Treat running these commands once per new machine or container as part of your standard setup routine, and keep a simple “environment sanity check” script alongside your project code.

 ## Exercises: measuring simple kernel performance and comparing runtimes

 These exercises are meant to be quick, hands-on checks that your environment is working and that you can *see* the impact of different hardware choices.
+They directly reinforce this chapter’s learning objectives: understanding hardware roles, Python’s delegation model, and basic performance trade-offs.
+You can run them now as you read, or bookmark them as a repeatable baseline whenever you move to a new machine.

 ### 1. Time a simple CPU loop